 We work closely with BAM Nuttall to deliver an effective careers programme.
-We have an exciting project planned before October half term linking the Hull Flood Defence Programme to our year 7 geography curriculum and coastal erosion topic.
-BAM Nuttall have also enlisted the Environment Agency and Mott MacDonald to take part in the day, which we involve pupils considering the human and financial impact of flooding.
+We have delivered an exciting project linking the Hull Flood Defence Programme to our year 7 geography curriculum and coastal erosion topic.
+BAM Nuttall enlisted the Environment Agency and Mott MacDonald to take part in the day, which involved pupils considering the human and financial impact of flooding.

 Parents, pupils and staff can keep up to date with the latest events in our careers programme by checking out our Twitter page @KelvinCareers.

 We have worked with the following organisations in recent years to support students as they explore and prepare for their futures:

 If you are an employer seeking to link with our school, please contact our Careers Leader to find out more or check out the following link:

 How we measure and assess the impact of the Careers Programme on pupils